Chapter 15: The Voice

 like the Garden of Eden yesterday, was now devastated.
 The bombs had

 left deep craters in the ground.
-Giant trees, which were hundreds of
+Giant trees, hundreds of years old, had

-years old, had been uprooted, and it was tough to navigate through the
+been uprooted, making it challenging to navigate through the tangled

-tangled mess.
-The first thing that alerted me to the fact that human
+mess.
+The first thing that alerted me to the fact that human life had

-life had been destroyed was the uniquely sickening smell of dead human
+been destroyed was the uniquely sickening smell of dead human flesh.
+I

-flesh.
-I had smelled this odor too many times now.
-It was impossible to
+had smelled this odor too many times now.
+It was impossible to locate

-locate the exact spot where we had been standing when I heard the
+the exact spot where we had been standing when I heard the warning voice

-warning voice of the Holy Spirit, because the bombing had changed the
+of the Holy Spirit, because the bombing had changed the appearance of

-appearance of the area so much.
-What wasn't hard to determine, however,
+the area so much.
+What wasn't hard to determine, however, was the

-was the destruction of a huge enemy base camp, which had been located
+destruction of a huge enemy base camp, which had been located directly

-directly in the path of our security patrol.
-Large, disheveled pieces of
+in the path of our security patrol.
+Large, disheveled pieces of bamboo,

-bamboo, used as supports for overhead covering, were scattered
+used as supports for overhead covering, were scattered everywhere.
+Most

-everywhere.
-Most of the 53 ten-man earthen bunkers and underground
+of the 53 ten-man earthen bunkers and underground connecting tunnels

-connecting tunnels were caved in.
-I am sure many enemy conscripts had
+were caved in.
+I am sure many enemy conscripts had been buried beneath

 Some probably died a slow agonizing death from suffocation.
 It